West Air Sweden Flight 294: Search

 Both Norwegian and Swedish authorities searched for the aircraft, discovering the wreckage at 03:10 in the morning.
-The crash site was located at an elevation of 1000 m in a remote area near Lake Akkajaure, approximately 10 km from the Norwegian border.
+The accident site was located at an elevation of 1000 m in a remote area near Lake Akkajaure, approximately 10 km from the Norwegian border.
 The aircraft remains were spread in a circle approximately 50 m in diameter, which was said to suggest a high‑energy impact.

 Investigation

-The Swedish Accident Investigation Authority (Statens Haverikommission, or SHK) opened an investigation into the crash.
+The Swedish Accident Investigation Authority (Statens Haverikommission, or SHK) opened an investigation into the accident.
 On 9 January 2016, the flight data recorder (FDR) was found severely damaged as well as parts of the Cockpit Voice Recorder (CVR).
 The CVR was, however, not intact, and the part containing the memory functions was missing.
 The following day, the missing parts of the CVR were found, alongside human remains.
 On 12 January, SHK reported that the distress call from the pilots contained the word "Mayday" repeated, with no further information.
 On 26 January, Statens Haverikommission reported that they had managed to read both CVR and FDR, and were analysing and validating the recordings.

 On 19 March, in their interim report, SHK revealed: